Construction Project Management Services and Construction Books

 Over the last 3 weeks we have discussed the impact of clients (How can clients ensure their projects meet their expectations?), the design team (How designers can make construction projects more successful) and the owner’s project manager (How can the owner’s Project Manager ensure the success of their construction project) on the success of construction projects.

-Yet, many projects are destined to fail before they even start.
-In this article I will discuss the owner’s tender or bidding documentation which they issue to construction companies so they can formulate a price to carry out the work.
+Yet, many construction projects are destined to fail before they even start.
+In this article I discuss the owner’s pricing (tender) or bidding documentation which they issue to construction companies so they can formulate a price to carry out the work.

-Providing incomplete tender information, inaccurate information or information of a poor quality creates a number of problems and risks:
+Providing incomplete pricing information, inaccurate information, or information of a poor quality, creates a number of problems and risks to both the owner, the project and the contractor:

-1. Some potential bidders may be put-off from pricing the project, thus reducing the number of bids, because:
+1. Some potential contractors may be put-off from pricing the construction project, thus reducing the number of bids or quotations, because:

-b.
-They perceive the project as being too risky because they have to make assumptions.
+• Contractors perceive the construction project as being too risky because they have to make assumptions.

-c.
-They could perceive that the owner and their team are so disorganised and unprofessional at tender stage and that this could be continued through the life of the project.
+• Contractors could perceive that the owner and their team are so disorganised and unprofessional at the project pricing stage and that this could be continued through the life of the construction project.
 Consequently they decide undertaking the project will be frustrating or fraught with risk.

 2. Contractors may make certain assumptions.
-These assumptions could make their price more expensive than it should be – for instance the owner may be providing water and electricity for construction, but if this isn’t stated in the tender documentation the contractor may include for the provision of these in their price.
+These assumptions could make their price more expensive than it should be – for instance the owner may be providing water and electricity for construction, but if this isn’t stated in the pricing documentation provided then the contractor may include for the provision of these in their price.

-3. If contractors have to guess something or assume something in their tender they may add in an extra contingency to cover the risk of an incorrect guess.
-This makes prices more expensive.
+3. If contractors have to guess something or assume something in their price they may add in an extra contingency to cover the risk of an incorrect guess.
+This makes construction prices more expensive.

-4. Any changes to the scope, documentation, specifications or further additional information given to the contractor after they have submitted their quotation or price could give them reason to ask for a variation.
-This can add to both the cost and the time of the project.
+4. Any changes to the scope, documentation, specifications or further additional information given to the contractor after they have submitted their quotation or price could give them reason to ask for a variation (change order).
+This can add to both the cost and the time of the construction project.

-5. Ambiguities and contradictions in the tender documentation may give rise to disputes and variations later.
+5. Ambiguities and contradictions in the project pricing documentation may give rise to disputes and variations later.

 6. Some contractors may misunderstand the documentation, leading them to incorrectly price items or omit them completely, which leads them to submit an overall price lower than they should.
 Awarding the project to a contractor whose price is too low could lead to problems later should the contractor become bankrupt or default on the contract.